How-To:

 Forget the stock market.
 Few hour-long home-improvement projects will pay year-in, year-out cost-savings dividends like replacing your old thermostat with a new programmable - or "automatic setback" - model.
 Depending on the severity of the winters where you live, you could realize a savings of up to 35 percent on your yearly energy bills.
 Who wouldn't want to do that?

-Quick tip: when shopping for your new thermostat, check the thermostat package to ensure it is compatible with your home's system.
+When shopping for your new thermostat, check the thermostat package to ensure it is compatible with your home's system.

 SKILL SCALE